steveklabnik/steveklabnik.com/src/pages/writing/memory-safety-is-a-red-herring.md

 the same compiler to compile a mixed codebase, which is close enough in my opinion.)
 What makes me worry about option #3 is that it doesn't pass the seeming test that is coming: memory safe by default.
-I still think moving to a #3 style soltuion is better than staying with #1, but is that enough?
+I still think moving to a #3 style solution is better than staying with #1, but is that enough?
 I don't know, time will tell.
 I wonder to what degree you can get "C++ but memory safe" without just being Rust.
 As we talked about earlier, most languages that are trying to improve on Rust in this space are willing to trade off some core